 Luckily, we have another yarn to save the day!
-Dishie cotton is PURRFECT for a fringed wall hanging.
+Dishie cotton is PURRFECT for a crochet wall hanging.
 It’s smooth, has great stitch definition, and won’t stretch out over time.
-There are a million colors, but I used Verdigris and Kenai for my samples.
+There are a million colors, but I used Verdigris and Kenai for the sample wall hangings you see in the pictures.

 It would cut it pretty close, but you could squeeze THREE simple fringed wall hangings out of one $2.99 ball of Dishie!
 Don’t you love great value?!